 Step 3 – Connecting to Linux with VNC

 To connect to the VNC session we setup, follow these steps.
 First, click on the “Go” menu and choose connect to server.

 MacOS has a VNC Viewer already built into it.
 For the Server Address, type vnc://localhost:5944 where 5944 was the port we forwarded above.

 If you set up a password for your VNC session (and you should!) it will prompt you to enter it now.

-Remember again, this password should be under 8 characters!
+Remember again, this password should be at least 6 characters!

 That’s it!
 You are now connected to a Linux machine via VNC.